Ecosystem

 Authentication

 The public tools (search, list_examples, get_example) work without authentication.
-The execution tools (swap, orderbook, product_api, debug) require authentication via either an API key or OAuth.
+The execution tools (swap, orderbook, product_api, walletconnect, debug) require authentication via either an API key or OAuth.

 API key